SIS Career Mentoring Program Academic Year 2024-2025

 • Prompt 2: In 250 words or less, describe how you think participating in the mentoring program will help you in achieving your career and life goals.

 Please fill out this online application form to apply.
-If you need support or require accomodations to successfully apply, please contact Claudia Coscia (coscia@american.edu) with your question or request.
+If you need support or require accommodations to successfully apply, please contact the SIS Career Team (SIScareer@american.edu) with your question or request.

 Successful applicants will demonstrate a clear understanding of their own professional development goals and their expectations for a career mentor.

 Please be thoughtful with your response.
-It will be reviewed by the Assistant Director of Career Outreach and Programming and any mentors you ask to be matched with.
+It will be reviewed by the SIS Career Team and any mentors you ask to be matched with.

 Please note, we match students with mentors based on shared interests, expectations, and goals.
 Unfortunately, spots are limited, and while we try to give as many students as possible the chance to participate, being matched with a mentor is not guaranteed.